 One of the most important things to remember about Colorado family law is that Colorado is not a 50/50 child custody state.
 This means that when parents divorce, the law bases custody decisions on the best interest of the child rather than giving each parent equal parenting time.

 Colorado has two basic types of custody orders:

 Physical custody orders determine which parent the child or children live with.
 In some cases, physical guardianship can be split between parents.
 This common option works for parents that live near each other as split physical custody can create unnecessary stress on the child or children.

 The parent awarded physical custody remains ultimately responsible for providing primary care for the child.
 This includes satisfying emotional, physical, and social needs.

 Legal custody orders refer to the decisions that a parent makes for their child.
-For example, parents granted legal custody will make education-, religious-, and healthcare-related decisions for their child.
+For example, parents granted legal guardianship will make education-, religious-, and healthcare-related decisions for their child.

 In most cases, parents will share legal custody.
 If you share legal custody with another party but have difficulty reaching amicable decisions, it may be time to reach out to a family law firm.
 Family attorneys can help parties reach agreements that benefit the child without the added stress of constant disagreement.

 As previously mentioned, the Colorado legal system awards parental rights and custody based on the well-being of the child or children involved.
 Consider the five primary forms of custody arrangements:

 When entering a custody battle, it is crucial to understand which factors influence a court's decision.

 Signs of child abuse, alcoholism, neglect, and mental illnesses represent common factors that will prevent a parent from being awarded any custody.
 Although several factors contribute to a court's decision, custody will be awarded according to the child's best interest.